 Despite Mozambique’s economic growth over the last decade, critical levels of stunting amongst the population persist, partly driven by inadequate nutrient intake.
 Eggs are an excellent and affordable source of protein and represent an opportunity to address nutritional deficiencies in the Mozambican population.

 Malnutrition among infants and young children is widespread in Mozambique, with high rates of stunting among children under 5 years of age.
 Micronutrient-fortified porridge can help increase the nutrient content of diets and thus contribute to the fight against malnutrition.

-In October 2020, GAIN began conducting bi-weekly consumer and vendor surveys in two traditional markets in each country to assess the functioning of markets and market actors under COVID-19.
-These bulletins are shared here to present snapshots in time as the pandemic continues to evolve.
+In October 2020, GAIN began conducting bi-weekly consumer and vendor surveys traditional markets to assess the functioning of markets and market actors under COVID-19.
+The resulting Bulletins and Traditional Market Reports present snapshots in time as the pandemic continues to evolve.

 To examine perceptions, knowledge, and experience related to food safety among both consumers and traditional market vendors, EatSafe conducted a focused ethnographic study (FES) using a modular approach of qualitative methods.

 GAIN organized two stakeholder workshops in Abuja and Birnin Kebbi, Nigeria in April and May 2021 to evaluate potential Custom Indicators for Phase II of the EatSafe program in Nigeria.

 This report summarizes the launch of the EatSafe program in Nigeria, held in Abuja on December 3, 2020.